54ka/Scattered-Photo-and-Video-Gallery/README.md

 # Scattered Photo and Video Gallery by 54ka

 Version 2.48

+Scattered Photo and Video Gallery by <54ka> creates a Flat or 3D gallery of scattered pictures and videos, with many and easy ways to modify.

+Scattered Photo and Video Gallery is Pure (Vanilla) JavaScript Image Gallery.

 More info and examples:
 https://www.54ka.org/apps/scattered-photo-and-video-gallery

-Scattered Photo and Video Gallery by <54ka> creates a Flat or 3D gallery of scattered pictures and videos, with many and easy ways to modify.

 # License